kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

    - Serve `app/templates/chatbot.html` through your IDE’s live server (ensure it points to the Flask backend).

 3. **Smoke test**
-   - Click “New Chat”; watch the dev console for vector store + container creation logs from `chatSession.js`.
+   - Click “New Chat”; watch the dev console for session + vector store creation logs from `chatSession.js`.
    - Send a simple question; confirm `/chat` returns `mode: "direct"` or `mode: "consultant"` depending on keywords.
    - Upload a file and ensure a toast confirms OpenAI + vector store linkage.